Kinematic Lie Algebras From Twistor Spaces: Maximally-supersymmetric Yang--Mills theory

 \section{Maximally-supersymmetric Yang--Mills theory}

-Analogous arguments also exist for full maximally-supersymmetric Yang--Mills theory (MSYM)\footnote{We use $\caN=3$ SYM, which is perturbatively equivalent to $\caN=4$ SYM.}; however, the KLA in this case is such that CK-duality is not immediate.
-Here, we use the Cauchy--Riemann (CR) ambitwistor space $\IA_\IE\cong \IR^{4|6}\times S^2\times S^2$~\cite{Mason:2005kn}, a CR-manifold fibered over spacetime.
-CR--Chern--Simons theory (CRCS) on $\IA_\IE$ is semiclassically equivalent to MSYM on (Euclidean) $\IR^4$~\cite{Mason:2005kn}\footnote{\cite{Mason:2005kn} omits details of the spacetime gauge; however, using arguments analogous to~\cite[\S4.1]{Costello:2021bah} and cohomological considerations, one recovers this result~\cite{Borsten:2022aa}.}.
+Similar arguments also hold for full maximally-supersymmetric Yang--Mills (MSYM) theory.\footnote{Recall that $\caN=3$ SYM theory is perturbatively equivalent to $\caN=4$ SYM theory.} However, the KLA will be such that CK-duality is not immediate.